Did you know that Japan has the most dental hygienists in the world, at over 200,000?

 The Ease of Finding Special Dental Services in America

 One reason countries like the USA are consistently ranked high when it comes to excellent oral health is the easy access to dental care, including specialty services.
 With a variety of dentists in nearly every city, it’s rarely difficult to find a dentist who provides the exact treatment you need.
 These examples show how specialists in the US are readily available:

 - While dental implants would be difficult to find in many countries, there are numerous providers scattered throughout the United States.
-Citizens of Tennessee, for example, can visit Dentistry of Nashville, where Dr. Fleming and his team have vast experience providing this highly sought after restorative treatment.
+Citizens of West Palm Beach, FL, for example, can visit Prosperity Dental Group, where Dr. Anna Royzman and her team have vast experience providing this highly sought after restorative treatment.

 - Problems with crooked teeth can cause pain and an uneven bite, but if there are no orthodontists in the vicinity, then not many options are available.
 However, Americans can visit orthodontists in all 50 states, including Dr. Stephen Grussmark in Miami, Florida.

 - Sleep apnea is a disorder that can steal your ability to sleep and devastate your life, but only a sleep specialist can give you the treatment you need.
-The people of New York need only to look to Dr. Jacques Doueck for the most effective sleep apnea treatments available anywhere in the world.
+The people of Gig Harbor, WA need only to look to Dr. Chiarina Iregui for the most effective sleep apnea treatments available anywhere in the world.

 Education and Resources